silogen/kaiwo/README.md

 `kaiwo submit -i my-registry/my_image -p path_to_entrypoint_directory -g 8`

+One important note about GPU requests: it is up to the user to ensure that the code can run on the requested number of GPUs.
+If the code is not written to run on the requested number of GPUs, the job will fail.
+Note that some parallelized code may only work on a specific number of GPUs such as 1, 2, 4, 8, 16, 32 but not 3, 5, 7, 9 etc. If you are unsure, start with a single GPU and scale up as needed.

 TODO, describe

 - Note about typical secrets and environment variables (s3 keys, HF TOKEN, etc)